Peter Jansen (politician): Russia

 Jansen was born on 21 March 1852 in Berdiansk, a port city on the northern coast of the Sea of Azov in the Russian Empire where his family had a grain exporting business.
 On a large ranch the family leased north of the city, Jansen learned cattle and sheep ranching skills.

-Cornelius Jansen, Peter's father, was a consul, representing in Berdyansk interests of Prussia and Mecklembourg-Schwerin.
+Cornelius Jansen, Peter's father, was a consul, representing in Berdyansk interests of Prussia and Mecklenburg-Schwerin.
 The Jansen family was part of the Mennonite settlement in south Russia.
 When the government began withdrawing special privileges granted to colonists such as freedom from conscription, Jansen's father advised concerned Mennonites to emigrate to North America.
 Because of the elder Jansen's position as a prominent citizen and community leader, Russian officials ordered the family out of the country.

 Immigration

 The family arrived in Quebec on 21 August 1873 and traveled on to Berlin, Ontario.
 From there Jansen and his father traveled to the United States, visiting New York and Philadelphia.
-Quaker contacts brought them to Washington, D.C. where Jansen had a chance meeting with George Armstrong Custer along with a delegation of "stoic aboriginies" and was introduced to President Grant who was interested in encouraging immigration of Mennonites from Russia.
+Quaker contacts brought them to Washington, D.C., where Jansen had a chance meeting with George Armstrong Custer along with a delegation of "stoic aboriginies" and was introduced to President Grant who was interested in encouraging immigration of Mennonites from Russia.
 The contrast between the pomp and glitter of Russian officialdom and the practicality he found in Washington impressed Jansen.

 Together with another group of Mennonites who had just arrived in New York, the Jansens choose to settle on a 20,000 acre (81 km2) tract of land in Nebraska.
 Jansen purchased 1280 acres (5 km2) eighteen miles west of Beatrice where he begin building a merino sheep flock.

 Jansen married Gertrude Penner, a Mennonite from Prussia, on 4 May 1877.
 Together they had seven children, Helen, John, Anna, Katerine, Gertrude, Cornelius and Margaret.